atgreen/red-light-green-light/README.md

 Policy in Detail
 ---------------

-A `rlgl` policy consists of three separate files in a git repo:
+An `rlgl` policy consists of three separate files in a git repo:
 `XFAIL`, `FAIL` and `PASS`.
 Each file contains JSON matchmaking expressions, comments and blank lines.
 Comments are lines starting with the characters `#` or `;`.
 The matchmaking expressions are